mozaik-association/mozaik/docs/1Contacts Module.md

 !!!abstract "Goal of the involvements"

-    Involvements allow you to get to know your contacts better / categorize them / keep track of all interactions with a particular contact over the years.
+    Involvements allow you to get to know your contacts better / categorize them / keep a record of interactions with a particular contact over the years.
 These entries can be used to send mailings to your contacts in a very targeted manner.
     !!!example
         A member made a donation on 31/03/2023 and signed a petition about disarmement one week later.
 These participations will appear on his contact form and can be used in future mailings (send an email to all donors who have signed a petition in the last 2 months)
 How to add them :